 Then, ask the children to find how many bulbs Ben could have if he plants them in rows of, say, four, but has one left over.
-Have cubes or counters available for them to use.
+Have cubes, counters, bottle tops... available for them to use.
 You might also want to have squared paper available.
-Take answers and list them, using the interactivity to check them.
+Take answers and list them, using counters on the interactive board, or magnets on a whiteboard, to check them.
 Put them in order of size to help pattern spotting.
 Encourage comments which indicate the children have identified the pattern (it's one more than the four times table) rather than specific (it could be 41, 5, 25...)

 Pose the first part of the written problem and invite pupils to 'think, pair, share' - think on their own, then talk to a partner about what they think the solution might be, and/or how they might work it out.
-Take suggestions and if appropriate let one or two children come to the IWB to model their ideas.
+Take suggestions and if appropriate let one or two children come to the board to model their ideas.

 Pose the rest of the problem and leave the children to pursue their ideas, working in pairs.
 Emphasise that you are interested in the answer, but also interested in the way that the children found it.

 Children who find this easy could make up their own questions for a partner.
 Devising a question which has a unique answer is quite difficult.

 Physical apparatus helps to consolidate the idea of 'one more than a multiple'.
 Listing possible answers in order of size can also help the children to spot patterns - encourage them to work systematically.